 c. other payments, such as overtime payments, which have been regularly paid to a worker in the 52 weeks preceding the holiday pay calculation date.

 Although intended to provide clarity, there remain grounds for uncertainty and challenge here, not least in respect of whether payments are “intrinsically linked to the performance of tasks” or have been paid with sufficient regularity.
 There may even be scope to include irregular payments, such as performance-related bonuses, although the Regulations are unclear on this point.
-Unfortunately, without clarification that only regular payments will be affected, the revised rules open the door to sizeable additional payments for holiday pay, where bonuses can make up a significant percentage of a person’s average weekly pay.
+Unfortunately, without clarification that only regular payments will be affected, the revised rules open the door to sizable additional payments for holiday pay, where bonuses can make up a significant percentage of a person’s average weekly pay.

 Interpretation of the new Regulations and what should be included as part of the holiday pay calculation may need to be tested before the employment tribunals in due course, but in sectors where bonuses are high, such as the financial services sector, the potential additional cost of including bonuses in holiday pay could be significant for employers.